-The Wilkes-Barre Area School District has a signed "Affiliation Agreement" with Wyoming Valley Alcohol and Drug Services, Inc. for purposes of providing confidential assessment services to students and their families when a violation of the drug and alcohol policy has occurred.
+The Wilkes-Barre Area School District has a signed "Affiliation Agreement" with local drug and alcohol prevention agencies for purposes of providing confidential assessment services to students and their families when a violation of the drug and alcohol policy has occurred.
 Additionally, students and families can access the services of the agency at any time.